 How to Send Your Video Voicemail

 Once you have recorded your 30-second visual voicemail, choose the best template for your video.
 The best templates promote your business clearly, to remind the viewer of your brand.
 Also, include exit links that lead your viewer to relevant materials of your choice, such as your website, whitepapers, or a calendar link.
 Once selected, send your video voicemail as an email or a text message.

 With a traditional voicemail, you never know if the person has listened to your voicemail.
 Use Covideo’s tracking feature to know exactly when your visual voicemail was viewed.
 You will receive a notification the moment your video message is watched, so you know the right time to follow up

 With the help of tracking analytics, video voicemails lead to higher engagement and connectivity, saving you time on unnecessary follow ups.
 Interested in finally leaving your outdated voicemail process behind?
-Sign up for a free 14-day trial to make video voicemail a part of your new and improved sales process.
+Start a free trial to make video voicemail a part of your new and improved sales process.